 Glad to be free from her gambling commission duties, Ms. Payne began a consulting firm for small businesses named Beverly Payne & Associates in June 1988.
 A year and a half later, Ms. Payne announced her engagement to Michigan Senator Morris Hood (D-Detroit).
 In no apparent hurry to tie the knot, they were married twenty months later in a private, civil ceremony performed by Recorder's Court Judge Geraldine Bledsoe-Ford.

 At some point, Beverly Payne moved back to her hometown of San Francisco to be close to family.
-She passed away at home on November 12, 1999, of complications from cervical cancer at the age of fifty-four.
+She passed away at home on November 12, 1998, of complications from cervical cancer at the age of fifty-four.
 At Ms. Payne's request, there was no memorial service.
-She left behind three grown sons, five grandkids, two sisters, one brother, and her mother Virginia Wroten.
+She left behind three grown sons, five grand kids, two sisters, one brother, and her mother Virginia Wroten.

 Beverly Payne's contribution to Detroit television history is that her success opened doors for other women and minorities at news desks across the city: women like Diana Lewis, Doris Biscoe, Robbie Timmons, Kathy Adams, Linda Wright-Avery, Carmen Harlan, Kai Maxwell, and Terry Murphy.